helpscout/jekyll-joule/docs/api/find.md

 el = @joule.find("blockquote")
 ```

-In the above example, the variable `el` would be a Nokogiri element for:
+In the above example, the variable `el` would be an element for:

 ```html
 <blockquote class="quote">Pika-pi</blockquote>